iredmail/docs/en_US/howto/sogo.manage.resources.md

 When you mark a mail user as a meeting room resource, SOGo will display its Free/Busy info when you invite this user in a calendar event.

+## Requirements

+This document has been tested with iRedMail-0.9.8 and SOGo-4.0.x, but it should work fine with any iRedMail releases and SOGo v2/v3/v4.

 ## OpenLDAP backend